-Students start to repay their loan from the April following the date they graduate or leave the course.
 Repayments are made once income (before tax and other deductions) is above the repayment threshold.
-The repayment threshold is updated every year; the current figures are: £404 per week; or £1,750 per month before tax.
-Repayments are 6% of income over this threshold (the weekly and monthly thresholds are the equivalent of £21,000 per year).
+The repayment threshold is updated every year; the current figures are: £403 per week; or £1,750 per month; £21,000 annually before tax.
+Repayments are 4.5% of income over this threshold, the interest is usually Retail Price Index (RPI) plus 3%.

-Student with undergraduate loans continue making repayments to these as well as their Postgraduate Loan(s).
-This will include the Master's loans repayments if a Master's loan was awarded during previous study.
+Students with undergraduate loans continue making repayments to these as well as the Master's Loan.